-Artifacts from graduate courses to demonstrate all program outcomes (Master's Degree) and/or standards (Certification)
+Artifacts from graduate courses to demonstrate all program outcomes (master's degree) and/or standards (Certification)

-- ◆ Log of hours (uploaded to D2L or included in portfolio) - Artifacts that demonstrate various activities completed during period (screen shots with descriptions are acceptable.) - May align outcomes and standards to internship portfolio artifacts.
+- Log of hours (uploaded to D2L and included in portfolio) - Artifacts that demonstrate various activities completed during period (screen shots with descriptions are acceptable.) - May align outcomes and standards to internship portfolio artifacts.
 Be sure to include a reflection.